Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/stake-bnb.md

 **Success**

 Your aBNBb balance will automatically increase by a small amount daily to reflect your Binance Coin Staking rewards.
-You can now use your aBNBb reward-earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aBNBb section.
+You can now use your aBNBb reward earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aBNBb section.
 :::

 ### If you don't see your aBNBb balance